invisible-college/universal-sync/README.md

-# diffsync
+# universal sync
-A simple collaborative editor widget for the web
+This implements a simple collaborative editor widget for the web